Sri Guru Tegh Bahadur Khalsa College: Academic work

 The college has undertaken projects in the field of ciliate zoology and has reported new species of protozoans from Northeast India.
 It collaborates with the Natural History Museum, London and University of Camerino.

 It offers a dual credential programs in collaboration with University of the Fraser Valley and Avans.

 Infrastructure

 The college has 59 classrooms, 19 labs, 6 research labs, indoor and outdoor sports facilities, gymnasium, cafeteria and bank besides other utility services such as post-office and market.
 The college is connected by road and Delhi Metro link, and majority students are day-scholars.
-A hostel for girls can accommodate 147 students, and a hostel for boys was inaugurated in February 2021 but not yet started.
-Apart from that the college has some of the best sporting facilities.
+A hostel for girls can accommodate 147 students, and a hostel for boys was inaugurated in February 2021; it has since been converted into a girls hostel resulting in two hostels for girl students.

 Sports

 The college has a spacious playing field for hockey, cricket, and football, and facilities for indoor games like table tennis, carom, and chess, as well as a mini gymnasium.
 The Sant Harchand Singh Longowal Sports Complex consists of a gymnasium, a squash racket room, three table tennis rooms, and changing rooms for players are also in this complex.
 The college has a floodlit lawn tennis court.